-Between Ouray and the next town of Silverton, US 550 is known as The Million Dollar Highway.
-The name, some say, is due to the quality of scenery and how you feel (like a million bucks) upon witnessing it!
-The views out the passenger-side window (south) along this 25 mile stretch of highway is considered one of the most scenic drives in all of North America.
+Between Ouray and the next town of Silverton, U.S. 550 is called The Million Dollar Highway.
+The name is due to the quality of scenery and how you feel (like a million bucks) upon seeing it!
+The views out the passenger-side window (south) along this 25-mile stretch of highway is considered one of the most scenic drives in all of North America.

 That scenery, along with the curious lack of guard rails and the volatile weather, work in concert to make this one of North America’s most dangerous roads as well.
 Therefore, keep your eyes on the road and your hands upon the wheel!

 Your cautious driving means you made it to the lovely town of Silverton in one piece.
 Downtown is full of colorful old wooden buildings that certainly must have been general stores, hotels, hard-drinking saloons and perhaps even a haberdashery or two back in the day.
 Silverton is a very small town and a great place to get out and walk around for bit.

 U.S. Highway 550 slowly descends to the great town of Durango, where boisterous mountain scenery gives way to muted high grassland.
 Durango does a good job serving as the last hurrah along this epic southwest road trip.
 You may find yourself pondering the last 235 miles over dinner and a drink, perhaps anticipating your next journey.
 You’re now situated to enter New Mexico just south of Durango.